Keep soil healthy for constant gardening joy

 Mulching is recommended in gardening.
 It provides many benefits including controlling weeds, conserving water and insulating the ground.
 Mulches which break down within a year return a small amount of nutrients and organic matter to soil.

-• Both organic matter and nutrients have been recovered from your wastes while reducing landfill
+- Has recovered the organic matter and nutrients from your wastes while reducing landfill

-• The organic matter has been transformed into food for beneficial soil microbes and earthworms
+- Has transformed its organic matter into food for beneficial soil microbes and earthworms

-• The nutrients after compost has matured, are in a form that plants can take up readily
+- Has matured so its nutrients are in a form that plants can take up readily

-Traditional systems like compost bins and tumblers can turn garden waste into compost, but adding kitchen scraps to garden waste is problematic if you don’t sort and limit the amounts of scraps.
-It is better to use Bioverter for handling kitchen scraps as your main waste input because it is designed to overcome the limitations of traditional systems.
+Traditional compost bins and tumblers can turn garden waste into compost, but adding kitchen scraps to garden waste is problematic if you don’t sort and limit the amounts of scraps.